highcharts/highcharts-react/README.md

 ## Examples

-There are several interesting examples in the demo folder that use all available constructors and a few modules.
+There are several interesting examples in the demo folder that use all available constructors and several modules.

 Bundle these with: